ai-learning-space/sql-expert/SQL Fundamentals/Databases and DBMS.md

 <aside>

-📖 **DBMS** — set of tools and languages that allow access, create, modify and delete data, as well as ensure the security and integrity of the information
+📖 **DBMS** — set of tools and languages that allow access, create, modify and delete data, as well as ensure the security and integrity of the information.

 </aside>